 How to Translate Strings with WPML

-- Since the Wp-event manager already provides .mo files, you would see a notification tab that would state, WPML has detected changed or new MO files.
+- Since the Wp-Event Manager already provides .mo files, you would see a notification tab that would state, WPML has detected changeS or new MO files.

 - After the translations are completed, you need to go to String Translation( Wp-admin >> WPMl >> String translation)